cloudmu/react-redux-starter-kit/README.md

 ### `npm run server`

 This starts the API server on port 3001, which listens for authentication (login/logout) requests from the client.
 At this point, the application is fully operating.

+## How Do I ... ?

+This project was ported to use [create-react-app](https://github.com/facebookincubator/create-react-app) for handling all assets.
+Many questions are answered in its [how-to](https://github.com/facebookincubator/create-react-app/blob/master/template/README.md).

 ## Credits
 As a long-time backend developer (who writes preditive analytics and optimization algorithms), I would never have thought of posting a web application using Javascript on Github, were it not for the fateful summer 2015 when I stumbled upon a [30 minutes video](https://www.youtube.com/watch?v=xsSnOQynTHs) by [Dan Abramov](https://twitter.com/dan_abramov), and his inspiring work on [Redux](https://github.com/rackt/redux).